ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

 ### Question 1: Explain the concept of Pod Security Context and how it enhances container security in Kubernetes.

+In my Kubernetes setup, I use Admission Controllers to enforce policies before pods are deployed.
+For example, I ensure all pods have security labels and block containers that run as root.
+Once a pod is deployed, I use Security Context to enforce restrictions like running as a non-root user, setting filesystem permissions, and controlling privilege escalation.
+This way, security is applied at both the API and runtime levels.

 **Answer:**
 Pod Security Context defines privilege and access control settings for Pods and containers.
 It allows you to set fine-grained security configurations that are applied to all containers within a Pod.
 The Pod Security Context defines security settings at the pod level, determining how all containers within the pod should behave in terms of privileges, user permissions, and filesystem access.